 We all want to be better.
-A better woman, a better wife or girlfriend, a better mother, a better entrepreneur.
+A better woman, a better partner, a better mother, a better entrepreneur.
 The truth is that, when it comes to being better and being successful, the relationships we build play a crucial role.

-In this post, I share nine steps you can follow to build better, meaningful, long-lasting personal and professional relationships.
+In this post, I share eight steps you can follow to build better, meaningful, long-lasting personal relationships.

 1. Be Honest